alaattinyilmaz/3-color/README.md

  greedy coloring algorithm and a more efficient one 3-coloring in time O(1.3446n) algorithm by Richard Beigel and David Eppstein.

 In this project, we covered and analyzed the performance of the greedy approach to 3-COL problem.

+For our analysis, please see the Project Report.